Woodford Files: The Healthy Debate Around Vaccines

 Wow, we’re only two months into 2015, and it’s been a sizzling year already.
 In the health community, the controversy around vaccinations is raging, with passionate voices speaking out on all sides of the debate.
 After we broke the story last month about research linking vaccines to autism, both Helke Ferrie and Vitality received a barrage of responses – some highly supportive of the article and others angrily opposed.
 One response worthy of note came from Edda West in B.C., founder of Vaccine Choice Canada and long time vaccine educator.
 She pointed out that the MMR vaccine does not contain the mercury-based preservative Thimerosal, as had been stated in the article, but instead contains genetically modified retroviruses.
 We were grateful to have this error brought to our attention, and have published a detailed correction notice on page 76.

-(You can find links to several of those 78 studies at the end of Helke Ferrie’s vaccine feature, located on Vitality Magazine’s website at: http://tinyurl.com/l6dol3u)
+You can find links to several of those 78 studies at the end of Helke Ferrie’s vaccine feature The Illusion of Vaccine Safety – Update and Correction Notice.

 To add more fuel to the fire, this month we carry an opinion piece by a mother from Montreal who puts forth an alternative view of measles, and asks us to consider that it could be a beneficial childhood disease which helps the immune system to mature and develop.